 Developed by Recursive Arts, Online Guitar aims to provide everyone in the world with easy access to learning to play the guitar.
 This website game simulates a realistic 6-string guitar that you can play on your web browser, by using your computer’s keyboard and mouse to play notes and chords.

 In the default mode, you can access notes directly from the fretboard.
 This is only for single notes and is done using your mouse or keyboard.

-In the Chord Mode, you can choose from a variety of chords in order to play your preferred song.
+In Chord Mode, you can choose from a variety of chords to play your preferred song.

 Aside from an existing list of commonly used chords, the game also allows you to edit and create your own chords.
 Online Guitar also has a virtual Capo, which allows you to play any song in a variety of different keys.

 This mobile game is compatible with both iOS and Android systems, and allows you to learn to play the guitar through a variety of game modes:

 Game Mode: In this mode, the game will challenge your skill at the guitar, including your rhythm, timing, and coordination.
 As you train your guitar-playing skills through a variety of challenges, you can unlock new guitars and songs to learn.